dvajs/dva/docs/guide/source-code-explore.md

 > I wasn't used to JavaScript at first because JavaScript is still a function-oriented programming language, that is, functions can be defined in functions, return values ​​can also be functions, and class is finally interpreted as a function.
 The app object is created in dva-core, but the definitions of model and start are placed behind.
 I didn't understand this shorthand at first, but later I became familiar with it and found it really understandable.
 You can see the methods included in the app at a glance, and you need to look backwards if you need to study the specific methods.

-[Plugin](https://github.com/dvajs/dva/blob/master/packages/dva-core/src/Plugin.js) is a bunch of ** hook ** listener functions set by the author - that is Manually invoked (dva author) if certain conditions are met.
+[Plugin](https://github.com/dvajs/dva/blob/master/packages/dva-core/src/Plugin.js) is a bunch of **hook** listener functions set by the author - that is manually invoked (dva author) if certain conditions are met.
 In this way, the user simply passes the callback function according to the keyword set by the author, and will automatically trigger under these conditions.

-> Interestingly, I originally understood the concept of ** hook ** in Angular.
+> Interestingly, I originally understood the concept of **hook** in Angular.
 In order to control the lifecycle of components as elegantly as React, Angular sets up a bunch of interfaces (because of the use of ts, there is a distinction between classes and interfaces in Angular).
 As long as the component implements the corresponding interface -- or the lifecycle hook -- the interface method is run under the corresponding conditions.

 #### Plugin and plugin.use

-Both Plugin and plugin.use have the behavior of using the reduce method of an array:
+Both `Plugin` and `plugin.use` have the behavior of using the reduce method of an array:
 ```js
 const hooks = [
   'onError',